 Okra is a fast growing, warmth loving, very attractive flowering plant.
 The pods emerge from each pollinated flower, and will produce viable seeds if left to mature.
-Learn when to plant okra seeds in our How to Grow Okra instructions.
-It’s a fun summer crop, and adds variety to your organic vegetable garden.
+Learn when to plant okra seeds in the instructions below It’s a fun summer crop, and adds variety to your organic vegetable garden.

 Season & Zone

 Direct sow starting in late spring, once the soil has really warmed up.
 Okra seeds can also be started in peat pots or soil blocks, and will benefit from the extra heat of a greenhouse or cold frame.
 Optimal soil temperature: 24-32°C (75-90°F).
 Damping off and seed decay are more likely in soil below 21°C (70°F).